 Sec.
-13634-2.
+1364-2.
 Cultural Heritage Board Appointment of Members At Large.
-Two additional Ventura County residents who have demonstrated special interest, competence, experience, or knowledge in historic preservation, American studies, cultural anthropology, cultural geography, or other historic preservation-related disciplines shall be selected and confirmed by a majority of the five Supervisorial appointed members Board of Supervisors.
+Two additional Ventura County residents who have demonstrated special interest, competence, experience, or knowledge in historic preservation, American studies, cultural anthropology, cultural geography, or other historic preservation-related disciplines shall be selected and confirmed by a majority of the Board of Supervisors.

 Sec.
-13634-3.
+1364-3.
 Term of Appointment.
 The term of appointment of the Supervisorial appointees shall be for four years corresponding to the established dates of regular Supervisorial terms of office.

-If for any reason an incumbent Supervisor's term of office is interrupted ends prematurely, the appointed Cultural Heritage Board member from that District shall remain in service on the Cultural Heritage Board until the new Supervisor from that area Supervisorial District appoints a replacement member.
+If for any reason an incumbent Supervisor's term of office ends prematurely, the appointed Cultural Heritage Board member from that District shall remain in service on the Cultural Heritage Board until the new Supervisor from that Supervisorial District appoints a replacement member.